psarangi550/DevOps_With_Ansible/ansible_week1/configuring_ssh_key_between_host.md

 - we can do that manually `by using the ssh-copy-id` and taking the `fingerprint and password for each new target host` or we can automate it

+- we can install the `sshpass` using the command as `sudo apt update && sudo apt install sshpass` where `sudo means superuserdo`

 - we will use the `sshpass` which will help in putting the `password` again and again for each new `target host / remote server`

 - else we can use the `password.txt` file which contains the `password` in  order to `connect to multiple host` in this case